christgau/wsdd/README.md

 using the `fe80::/10` address space for IPv6.
 Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

-For UFW, an application profile can be found under `etc/ufw/applications.d`.
+For UFW and firewald, application/service profiles can be found in the respective directories.
-Note that UFW profile only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.
+Note that UFW profiles only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.